 World Energy Pulse 2023

-As the energy sector continues to be impacted by the aftershocks from COVID-19, the ongoing war in Ukraine, and an international scramble to respond to President Biden’s Inflation Reduction Act, the April 2023 World Energy Pulse reveals that national security interests and the green technology arms race are considered the greatest obstacles to energy transition progress.
+As the energy sector continued to be impacted by the aftershocks from COVID-19, the ongoing war in Ukraine, and an international scramble to respond to President Biden’s Inflation Reduction Act, the April 2023 World Energy Pulse revealed that national security interests and the green technology arms race were considered the greatest obstacles to energy transition progress.

-- 59% of respondents agree that energy independence is critical to securing their countries’ climate-energy-security agendas.
-However, this ‘me-first’ sentiment is challenged with the overwhelming (84%) acceptance that energy interdependence is the new global reality.
+- 59% of respondents agreed that energy independence is critical to securing their countries’ climate-energy-security agendas.
+However, this ‘me-first’ sentiment was challenged with the overwhelming (84%) acceptance that energy interdependence is the new global reality.

 - 86% of respondents said that effectively managing choices and trade-offs using the World Energy Trilemma framework – energy security, affordability, and sustainability – is the best approach to avoiding disorderly transitions and addressing the new and emerging challenges of climate resilient energy for sustainable development.

-- 64% of respondents continue to be concerned by the pace and progress of energy transitions, nearly double those who expressed similar concerns in the Council’s Pulse survey last year.
+- 64% of respondents continued to be concerned by the pace and progress of energy transitions, nearly double those who expressed similar concerns in the Council’s Pulse survey in 2022.

-Leaders are particularly concerned that insufficient action is being driven from the bottom up, with 35% of respondents stating that individuals and communities should be empowered to lead transformations.
-43% see challenges around 'affordability and modern energy access’ as the most concerning aspects of ensuring a fair energy system.
+Leaders are particularly concerned that insufficient action was being driven from the bottom up, with 35% of respondents stating that individuals and communities should be empowered to lead transformations.
+43% saw challenges around 'affordability and modern energy access’ as the most concerning aspects of ensuring a fair energy system.